 Would you trust an artist with your website images?
 If so, give Dutch Artist Folkert Gorter’s website a go.
 He put together a stunning collection of photos, which look more like paintings, for you to use on your blog, website, social media, or anything else you can think of.
 What does he ask for in return?
 Just attribution.
 Sounds fair.

 This website puts its pictures into three categories: modern images, vintage images, and weekly images.
 There’s no search feature, but the pictures are top quality and artistic in style.
 As the name suggests, all the images are in the public domain.
 This means you’re free to use them as you wish.

 Gratisography, or Freeography for non-Spanish speakers, is a stunning collection of free pictures all taken by one man—Ryan McGuire.
 In his own words, McGuire isn’t a ninja.
 He is an artist though and he generously adds new images to his collection each week and lets the rest of us use them as we please.

 It’s right there, proudly displayed at the top of their website: “Free from copyright restrictions.”
 Music to the ears of any marketer, blogger, or general maker-of-things wanting to add beautiful images to their projects without worrying about something as boring as copyright.

 → Want to put your stock pics to use on social media?
-Check out our Facebook cover photos guide.
+Check out our Facebook cover photo size guide.